RHilburn75/bikesharing/README.md

 ## Module Work

  - 2.3 million rides in August
- - 81% users were subsribers
+ - 81% users were subscribers
      - 65% were males
      - 25% were females
      - 10% unknown